Skip to main content

 How it works

-The FFMI is calculated by first determining an individual's Fat-Free Mass (FFM), which is their total body weight minus their fat mass.
-This FFM is then divided by the square of their height in meters.
-The standard FFMI formula is: **FFMI = FFM (kg) / [Height (m)]^2** To calculate FFM: 1. **Determine Body Fat Percentage (BFP):** This can be done via various methods like DEXA scan, hydrostatic weighing, or bioelectrical impedance analysis (BIA).
-2. **Calculate Fat Mass (FM):** FM (kg) = Total Body Weight (kg) × (BFP / 100) 3. **Calculate Fat-Free Mass (FFM):** FFM (kg) = Total Body Weight (kg) - FM (kg) Once FFM is known, it's plugged into the primary FFMI formula.
-A higher FFMI typically indicates a greater degree of muscularity relative to height.
-Some refined calculations include a 'normalized FFMI' which adjusts for height differences to allow for better comparison across very tall or short individuals, but the core calculation remains the foundational step.
+FFMI starts with Fat-Free Mass (FFM) — total body weight minus fat mass.
+FFM is then divided by height in meters squared. **FFMI = FFM (kg) / [Height (m)]²** To calculate FFM, first measure body fat percentage (BFP) via DEXA scan, hydrostatic weighing, or bioelectrical impedance analysis (BIA).
+Compute fat mass: FM (kg) = total body weight × (BFP / 100).
+Then FFM (kg) = total body weight − FM.
+Plug FFM into the FFMI formula.
+A higher FFMI indicates greater muscularity relative to height.
+A 'normalized FFMI' adjusts for height to compare across very tall or short individuals, but the core calculation stays the same.

 Example